begh-azka/active_directory_learning/5_AD_Users_and_Computers/README.md

 - You can create your own OU and create child OUs such as Computers, Users, Groups etc.

 ## Searching for Objects in Active Directory
-- Click Find icon at the top and theN we can filter out groups and other objects.
+- Click **Find** icon at the top and then we can filter out groups and other objects.
 - We can also perform operations on objects at the same time or use wildcards to filter.

 ## Resetting User Password